United States Electoral College: Evolution to the general ticket

 Each state government was free to have its own plan for selecting its electors, and the Constitution does not explicitly require states to popularly elect their electors.
-However, Federalist#68, insofar as it reflects the intent of the founders, states that Electors will be "selected by their fellow-citizens from the general mass," and with regard to choosing Electors, "they [the framers] have referred it in the first instance to an immediate act of the people of America."
+However, Federalist No. 68, insofar as it reflects the intent of the founders, states that Electors will be "selected by their fellow-citizens from the general mass," and with regard to choosing Electors, "they [the framers] have referred it in the first instance to an immediate act of the people of America."
 Several methods for selecting electors are described below.

 Madison and Hamilton were so upset by the trend to "general tickets" that they advocated a constitutional amendment to prevent anything other than the district plan.
 Hamilton drafted an amendment to the Constitution mandating the district plan for selecting electors.
-However, Hamilton's untimely death in a duel with Aaron Burr in 1804 prevented him from advancing his proposed reforms any further. "[T]he election of Presidential Electors by districts, is an amendment very proper to be brought forward," Madison told George Hay in 1823.
-Madison also drafted a constitutional amendment that would insure the original "district" plan of the framers.
+Hamilton's untimely death in a duel with Aaron Burr in 1804 prevented him from advancing his proposed reforms any further. "[T]he election of Presidential Electors by districts, is an amendment very proper to be brought forward," Madison told George Hay in 1823.

+Madison also drafted a constitutional amendment that would ensure the original "district" plan of the framers.
 Jefferson agreed with Hamilton and Madison saying, "all agree that an election by districts would be the best."
 Jefferson explained to Madison's correspondent why he was doubtful of the amendment being ratified: "the states are now so numerous that I despair of ever seeing another amendment of the constitution."

 Evolution of selection plans

 In 1789, the at-large popular vote, the winner-take-all method, began with Pennsylvania and Maryland.
 Massachusetts, Virginia and Delaware used a district plan by popular vote, and state legislatures chose in the five other states participating in the election (Connecticut, Georgia, New Hampshire, New Jersey, and South Carolina).
 New York, North Carolina and Rhode Island did not participate in the election.
-New York's legislature deadlocked and abstained; North Carolina and Rhode Island had not yet ratified the Constitution.
+New York's legislature deadlocked over the method of choosing electors and abstained; North Carolina and Rhode Island had not yet ratified the Constitution.

 By 1800, Virginia and Rhode Island voted at large; Kentucky, Maryland, and North Carolina voted popularly by district; and eleven states voted by state legislature.
 Beginning in 1804 there was a definite trend towards the winner-take-all system for statewide popular vote.

 By 1832, only South Carolina legislatively chose its electors, and it abandoned the method after 1860.
 Maryland was the only state using a district plan, and from 1836 district plans fell out of use until the 20th century, though Michigan used a district plan for 1892 only.
 States using popular vote by district have included ten states from all regions of the country.

 Since 1836, statewide winner-take-all popular voting for electors has been the almost universal practice.
-Currently, Maine (since 1972) and Nebraska (since 1996) use the district plan, with two at-large electors assigned to support the winner of the statewide popular vote.
+Currently, Maine (since 1972) and Nebraska (since 1992) use a district plan, with two at-large electors assigned to support the winner of the statewide popular vote.